-Assumption Level of Uncertainty (High/Medium/Lo w) m/Lo Risk Impact of variation to assumption Management of risk Н Μ L assumes Council will maintain or expand its spend through additional unsubsidised work. the NZTA subsidiseable programme may differ from what has been assumed, which may impact the Council's spend in future years If Council wanted to continue its roading programme, other funding sources such as rates would need to be utilised.
+Assumption (High w) rtainty /Mediu Risk Impact of variation to assumption Management of risk this level until the Funding Assistance Rate is reviewed. Н Μ L 4-10.
+This plan assumes Council will maintain or expand its spend through additional unsubsidised work.
+2. the NZTA subsidiseable programme may differ from what has been assumed, which may impact the Council's spend in future years If Council wanted to continue its roading programme, other funding sources such as rates would need to be utilised.
 Dividends received - Alpine Energy Ltd It has been forecast that the dividend based on Council's shareholding will be \$123,000 per year.
-This value could change from year to year based on Alpine Energy decisions. \checkmark The dividend could be less than that anticipated, A lower dividend would reduce this funding source, meaning greater reliance on other revenue sources or reduction in expenditure.
-While a level of funding is expected, the financial strategy will consider if this revenue stream is lost DevelopmentandFinancialContributionsCosts associated with growth will be partially funded through development and/or financial contributions \checkmark Council does not recoup costs associated with meeting infrastructure costs associated with growth The ability to fund infrastructure costs will fall on ratepayers alone.
-Council will review its Development Contributions and Financial Contributions policy as part of the Long Term Plan/Infrastructure Strategy process.
-Waste levy The waste levy will be progressively increased to \$60/tonne, at the same \checkmark That the cost and revenue associated with That increased waste levy costs will discourage responsible disposal of •
+This value could change from year to year based on Alpine Energy decisions. ✓ The dividend could be less than that anticipated, A lower dividend would reduce this funding source, meaning greater reliance on other revenue sources or reduction in expenditure.
+While a level of funding i expected, the financial strategy wi consider if this revenue stream i lost Development and Financial Contributions Costs associated with growth will be partially funded through development and/or financial contributions \checkmark Council does not recoup costs associated with meeting infrastructure costs associated with growth The ability to fund infrastructure costs will fall on ratepayers alone.
+Council will review it: Development Contributions and Financial Contributions policy as part of the Long Term Plan/Infrastructure Strategy process.

-Assumption rtainty /Mediu of m/Lo Risk Impact of variation to assumption Management of risk time opportunity to receive funding for waste minimisation education and initiatives will increase н М L the change is inappropriate waste, and illegal dumping will increase That funding of programmes will not be available for waste minimisation education and initiatives in Mackenzie district.
-Sale or Transfer of Assets It is assumed throughout this plan that we will retain ownership of our significant assets and continue with the current Council Departments. ✓ That the objectives whether financial or non- financial of holding strategic assets are not achieved.
-Any decision to sell or partially se would be significant.
-A proposa with with options would be provided to the community fo feedback as part of a specia consultation process.
+Assumption (High w) rtainty /Medi um/Lo Risk Impact of variation to assumption Management of risk Waste levy The waste levy will be progressively increased to \$60/tonne, at the same time opportunity to receive funding for waste minimisation education and initiatives will increase н Μ L That the cost and revenue associated with the change is inappropriate That increased waste levy costs will discourage responsible disposal of waste, and illegal dumping will increase That funding of programmes will not be available for waste minimisation education and initiatives in Mackenzie district.
+Sufficient explanation to the community about the costs and benefits Sale or Transfer of Assets It is assumed throughout this plan that we will retain ownership of our significant assets and continue with the current Council Departments. \checkmark That the objectives whether financial or non- financial of holding strategic assets are not achieved.
+Should specified returns not be attainable, we would review our investment.
+Such a review may have a financial impact.
+Any decision to sell or partially sell would be significant.
+A proposal with with options would be provided to the community for feedback as part of a special consultation process.
 Sources of Funds for the Future Replacement of Assets It is assumed that funding for the replacement of existing assets will be obtained from the appropriate sources as detailed in Council's Revenue and Financing Policy. ✓ A particular funding source is not available.
 Depreciation funds renewals funded mainly through rates and user charges.
 Should other sources of capital funding such as subsidies or development / financial contributions differ from levels forecast in a particular activity, Council is able to access borrowings through its central treasury function.